khakhalin/notes/keywords/oop.md

 * **Instance method** - a method that requires a class to be instantiated, like `self.do()`.
 * **Static method** - a method that is supported by a class, but doesn't refer to a specific instance.
 Good for utility functions.

-# Basics of OOP in Python
+# OOP in Python: Technical

 Methods without special decorators are considered instance methods (that's the default).